This post may contain affiliate links. Please read our disclosure policy.

 • Substitute half the chocolate chips with chopped walnuts or pecans for some crunch.

-How to Make Chocolate Chip Waffles
+How To Make Chocolate Chip Waffles

 Serving Suggestions

-How to Store Leftover Chocolate Chip Waffles
+How to Store + Reheat

 What kind of chocolate chips are best for waffles?

-Are chocolate chip waffles healthy?
+Can chocolate chip waffles be frozen?

-Chocolate Chip Waffles
+Chocolate Chip Waffle Recipe

 Course: Breakfast